Stanwood, Washington: Transportation

 Stanwood is located on State Route 532, an east–west highway connecting Camano Island to Interstate 5 east of Stanwood.
-The city is also served by two other major highways: Pioneer Highway, historically part of State Route 530 and the Pacific Highway (U.S. Route 99), which continues north to Conway and east towards Arlington; and Marine Drive, which continues south to Warm Beach, the Tulalip Indian Reservation, and Marysville.
+The city is also served by two other major highways: Pioneer Highway, historically part of State Route 530 and the Pacific Highway (U.S. Route 99), which continues north to Conway and east towards Silvana and Arlington; and Marine Drive, which continues south to Florence, Warm Beach, the Tulalip Indian Reservation, and Marysville.
+Due to significant traffic congestion on State Route 532, the city government studied a local bypass route on the west side of Stanwood in 2021.

 Public transportation in Stanwood is provided by Community Transit and Island Transit, the transit authorities of Snohomish and Island counties, respectively.
-Community Transit runs all-day bus service from Stanwood to Warm Beach, North Lakewood, and Smokey Point.
-During peak hours, it also runs commuter express service to the Boeing Everett Factory and Downtown Seattle from two park and rides in the Stanwood area.
+Community Transit runs local bus service from Stanwood to Warm Beach, North Lakewood, and Smokey Point.
+On weekdays, it also runs express buses to Lynnwood City Center station, the northern terminus of the Link light rail system, and peak-only service to the Boeing Everett Factory from a park-and-ride near Interstate 5.
 Island Transit provides service to Camano Island on two routes, as well as commuter service to Mount Vernon and Everett.
 A separate service, named Snow Goose Transit, debuted in 2022 and provides minibus service in Stanwood and parts of Camano Island.
 It is operated by a local retirement home and was funded by the Washington State Department of Transportation.

 Stanwood is served by a north–south railroad owned by BNSF Railway, which operates freight and passenger rail service to the city.
 Amtrak's Cascades provides daily passenger rail service at Stanwood station in downtown Stanwood, continuing south to Seattle and north to Vancouver, British Columbia.
 The train station opened on November 21, 2009, restoring passenger rail service that had been discontinued in 1971.